-In November 2022, I led a team of four at ActInSpace 2022 — an international hackathon organized by the French National Centre for Space Studies (CNES) and the European Space Agency (ESA), held simultaneously across 34 countries.
-Our local edition took place at UFAZ (French-Azerbaijani University) in Baku, with 32 teams competing over a 24-hour sprint.
+In November 2022, I led a team of four at ActInSpace 2022 — an international hackathon organized by the French National Centre for Space Studies (CNES) and the European Space Agency (ESA), held simultaneously across 34 countries and 66 cities with 2,900+ registrants and 410+ teams competing worldwide.
+Our local edition took place at UFAZ (French-Azerbaijani University) in Baku — local partner: Azercosmos — with 32 teams competing over a 24-hour sprint.

 What we built#